AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Barnabas's "Way of Death."

-The Epistle of Barnabas was written by an Alexandrian Gnostic, probably about 70 to 120 AD, not, as has been claimed, by Paul\'s companion, and yet some of the best authorities think the author of the Epistle was the friend of Paul.
+The Epistle of Barnabas was written by an Alexandrian Gnostic, probably about 70 to 120 AD, not, as has been claimed, by Paul's companion, and yet some of the best authorities think the author of the Epistle was the friend of Paul.
 Though often quoted by the ancients, the first four and a half chapters of the Epistle were only known in a Latin version until